-- 3.25 The proposed development will interfere with Rights to Light of some neighbouring properties, given their proximity to the Land at Avenue Road Estate. - 3.26 The Council has considered each of the criteria and considers that the interference with private rights is proportionate in view of the public benefits that are generated by the proposed development.
-The Avenue Road redevelopment will deliver much needed economic, social, and environmental benefits to residents.
+- 3.28 The proposed development will interfere with Rights to Light of some neighbouring properties, given their proximity to the former. - The Council has considered each of the criteria and considers that the 3.29 interference with private rights is proportionate in view of the public benefits that are generated by the proposed development.
+The Priory Court development will deliver much needed economic, social, and environmental benefits to residents.
 The Land could not be developed without interfering with identified rights and restrictions and reducing or eliminating interferences with Rights to Light would result in a significant reduction in the form of development deliverable which would result in the development of the Land being unviable.
-Bellway and the Council will engage with the relevant parties to secure the release of rights over the Land by agreement, but there is a reasonable prospect that agreement with all parties would not be achievable.
+Sixty Bricks and the Council will engage with the relevant parties to secure the release of rights over the Land by agreement, but there is a reasonable prospect that agreement with all parties would not be achievable.
 To wait until all efforts have been exhausted would result in significant delays to the delivery of the proposed development.
 Furthermore, the appropriation of the land for a planning purpose so to invoke the protection of s.203 HPA 2016 is necessary given the identification of unknown rights and restrictions over land.
 A further report will be brought to Cabinet for consideration should the engagement process reveal material matters, which alter the Council's factual case.